SinhaSaab/Cryptocurrency-Blockchain/README.md

 # Cyptocurrency-Blockchain
-Cryptography Team project<br>
+Cryptography Team Project<br>
-Tried to implement a basic version of Cryptocurrency from scratch.
+Implemented a basic version of Cryptocurrency (<b>Litcoin<b>) from scratch.
 The project implements the prime ideas of blockchain technology, namely:
 1) Distributed P2P network
 2) Mining of Block using a valid Proof of Work
 3) Creating new users